jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-12.md

 <sup>1</sup> Enki said to Abram:

 {{< l a="Enki" >}}
-Get out of your country, and from thy kindred, and from thy father’s house, unto a land that I will show you. <sup>2</sup> I will make of you a great nation and bless you and make your name great.
+Get out of your country, and from your kindred, and from your father’s house, unto a land that I will show you. <sup>2</sup> I will make of you a great nation and bless you and make your name great.
 You shall be a blessing. <sup>3</sup> I will bless them that bless you, and curse him that curse you.
 All families of the earth shall be blessed and in you.
 {{< /l >}}

 <sup>4</sup> So Abram departed, as Enki had told him.
 Lot went with him.
 Abram was 75 years old when he departed out of Haran. <sup>5</sup> He took Sarai and Lot his brother’s son, and all their substance that they had gathered, and the souls that they had gotten in Haran.
 They went into  Canaan.